Professional Women's Bowling Association: 2021 season

 The 2020 PWBA Tour season was cancelled due to the COVID-19 pandemic.

 The 2021 PWBA Tour season features 20 title events (the most since 2001), plus a non-title made-for-TV event hosted by the PBA Tour called King of the Lanes: Empress Edition.

 2022 season

 The 2022 PWBA Tour season had a total of 12 title events scheduled in eight locations.
 These included 8 standard singles title events, three major title events, and one mixed doubles event.
 While the 2022 schedule had a reduced number of tournaments from 2021, there were more events televised and prize funds increased over previous seasons.

 2023 season

 The 2023 PWBA Tour season was similar to 2022, with a total of 12 title events in eight cities.
 However, only the three major events were televised.

 Top 20 in professional titles

-List includes singles, doubles and mixed doubles titles earned on the PWBA, WPBA, LPBA and LPBT tours.
+List includes singles, doubles and mixed doubles titles earned in events officially recognized by the PWBA.
 Includes major titles earned during the PWBA Tour hiatus (2004 through 2014), which were retroactively credited as PWBA titles.
 Excludes PBA Women's Series titles.